chetanbg1/cbg-microservice/README.md

 Spring Security
 --
 	include a spring security starter dependency in pom.xml then we can create a configuration class extending WebSecurityConfigurerAdaptor to customize security settings, such as specifying secured endpoints and configuring the login and logout 		process. we also implement the UserDetailsService interface to load user information, usually from a database,and use a password encoder like BCryptPasswordEncoder for secure password storage. we can secure specific endpoints using annotations like @preAuthrize based on roles or 	permissions. this setup ensures that my spring boot application is secure, managing both authentication and authorization.

+	Authentication - who you are --> Authorization - what you allowed to do --> principal - currently loged in user --> granted authoriyt - group of authority allowed for user --> Roles - Authorites assigned, eg admin,user

+	OAuth - its an open standard or a protocol for authorization

+   JWT - JSON WEB TOKEN
+	Spring Boot Microservices requires authentication of users, and one way is through JSON Web Token (JWT).
+JWT is an open standard ( RFC 7519) that defines a compact mechanism for securely transmitting information between 		parties.
+In this post, I will explain how to implement JWT authentication in Spring Microservices. it a compact and self-contained way to represent information between the two parties typically server - client

+	client -> username/ password -> server (validate the username and password, generate the JWT token using secret key) ->return the token to client in response next time whenever client request he will senf this token in the header -> server will validate this token and serves the request

+  	eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c

+  		HEADER: consist of siging ALGORITHM & TOKEN TYPE
+		{
+		  "alg": "HS256",
+		  "typ": "JWT"
+		}
+		PAYLOAD:DATA - which contains the claims, clainms are statements about an entity(user data) and additional data

+		{
+		  "sub": "1234567890",
+		  "name": "John Doe",
+		  "iat": 1516239022
+		}

+		VERIFY SIGNATURE - encoded header + encoded payload + secret key HMACSHA256(
+		  base64UrlEncode(header) + "." +
+		  base64UrlEncode(payload),

+		your-256-bit-secret

+		) secret base64 encoded